Florida school shooting survivors return to class for first time since massacre

 Runcie said counseling and therapy dogs were available at the campus for students on Wednesday "to provide a lot of love, a lot of understanding.”
 Teachers who arrived back on Monday also had one-on-one grief counseling and therapy dogs available to help them cope with the painful memory of the shooting.

-Teacher Jim Gard, who told Fox News in the wake of the Feb.
-14 massacre that gunman Nikolas Cruz was his math student, previously said he was “anxious” to return to his school.

-“I’m anxious to get back.
-I’m happy to get back,” Gard told WSVN. ” I think we need to be — it’d be nice for us all to be together.”

-However, students heading back to classes showed mixed emotions stepping back on campus, where 14 of their fellow classmates and three members of the faculty and staff were gunned down.
+At the start of the day students heading back to classes showed mixed emotions stepping back on campus, where 14 of their fellow classmates and three members of the faculty and staff were gunned down.
 School officials had initially planned for a Tuesday return, but pushed it to Wednesday.

+“It’s just a bit weird, I guess, to go back to school after an incident like this.
+It’s always going to be weird because it’s not natural that this happens, I guess,” Giovanni Williams, 14, told Fox News.
+“I’m happy to see the friends but I’m sad that I lost three of my good friends.”

-Still, some people said the return two weeks after Valentine’s Day was still too soon in the wake of the tragedy.
+Still, some people felt the return two weeks after Valentine’s Day was still too soon in the wake of the tragedy.
 Parents also expressed fear about their children’s safety.

 “I’m nervous as a parent, nothing has changed.
 There is no security for these kids.
 The gun laws haven’t been addressed.
 My heart is racing as I drop him off today.
 He’s nervous,” Tessa Thomas, a parent of a student, said.
 “We need some form of security moving forward.”